 If you’re looking for an amazing birthday cake in Los Angeles, you’ve come to the right place.
 The City of Angels is increasingly regarded as one of the best culinary cities in America, and this is especially true when it comes to bakeries and celebrations.

-Here, you can find a wide range of cake makers who specialize in crafting everything from tasty, traditional birthday cakes to the over-the-top sculpted cakes made famous by The Food Network and TV shows like Cake Wars and Ace of Cakes.
+Like New York City, Los Angeles is a place where you can find a wide range of cake makers who specialize in crafting everything from tasty, traditional birthday cakes to kind of over-the-top sculpted cakes made famous by TV shows like Cake Wars and Ace of Cakes.

 As a result, there’s truly something for everyone– at every price point.
 From super famous 3-D cake masters to niche paleo bakeries, here’s where to get the best, coolest birthday cakes in Los Angeles.